Benito Cereno: Publication history

 Melville probably wrote the novella in the winter of 1854–55.
 The first mentioning of it appears in a letter of 17 April 1855 from adviser George William Curtis to Joshua A. Dix, the publisher of Putnam's.
 Curtis expressed being "anxious" to read Melville's new story, which Dix then sent him.
 On 19 April Curtis wrote to Dix he found the story "very good", even though he regretted that Melville "did not work it up as a connected tale instead of putting in the dreary documents at the end."
 In a letter of 31 July Curtis still had reservations about "all the dreadful statistics at the end", but nevertheless proposed the serialization.

-The novella was first serialized anonymously in Putnam's Monthly Magazine in three installments: no. 34, October 1855; no. 35, November 1855; and no. 36, December 1855. around the same time that DeBow's Review, a "virulently pro-slavery" magazine, denounced Putnam's as "the leading review of the Black Republican party", because the periodical was becoming "increasingly belligerent on the slavery issue."
+The novella was first serialized anonymously in Putnam's Monthly Magazine in three installments: no. 34, October 1855; no. 35, November 1855; and no. 36, December 1855.
+(Note: available through Cornell University at Putnam's Monthly) around the same time that DeBow's Review, a "virulently pro-slavery" magazine, denounced Putnam's as "the leading review of the Black Republican party", because the periodical was becoming "increasingly belligerent on the slavery issue."

 The October Issue, the first installment also carried a piece on "the suicide of slavery", referring to the possible destruction of the republic.
 Thus, the novella appeared in a "partisan magazine committed to the anti-slavery cause."

 On October 9, 1855, Evening Post correspondent "Pictor" revealed the source for the story, and inferred how it would end.

 No record of payment for the novella survives, but apparently the magazine's new owners continued to pay Melville at the rate of $5.00 per page.
 Putnam's editorial advisor George William Curtis finished reading the novella as early as April, and recommended its acceptance to Joshua Dix, because it was "very striking & well done" on the whole, though he took "the dreary documents at the end" for a sign that Melville "does everything too hurriedly now."
 Despite Curtis's pressing to use it in the September issue—"You have paid for it", he wrote on 31 July—serializing began six months after he first voiced his approval.